FIFA has opened a disciplinary investigation into Pachuca's Gustavo Cabral amid allegations that he racially abused Real Madrid's Antonio Rudiger.

-"Following the review of the match report, the FIFA Disciplinary Committee has initiated disciplinary proceedings against the player Gustavo Cabral (CF Pachuca) in relation to the incident between him and Antonio Rudiger of Real Madrid during the FIFA Club World Cup match in Charlotte on 22 June," FIFA announced about the incident that occurred at the end of the match between the two teams within the framework of the FIFA Club World Cup.
+"After reviewing the match report, the FIFA Disciplinary Committee has initiated disciplinary proceedings against player Gustavo Cabral (CF Pachuca) in relation to an incident between him and Antonio Rudiger of Real Madrid during the FIFA Club World Cup match in Charlotte on 22 June" - FIFA announced about the incident that occurred at the end of the match between the two teams within the framework of the FIFA Club World Cup.

 Rudiger was furious after the exchange of words with Argentine player Cabral and spoke to Brazilian referee Ramon Abatti Abel.
-However, Cabral denied any racist behaviour towards the German centre-back.
+Cabral, however, denied any racist behavior towards the German midfielder.

 FIFA confirms investigation into Cabral's racism allegations against Rudiger